nauam/Courses/docs/developer/06-logging-plugins.md

 - duplicate all log output somewhere, in addition to using the **Local File Log**
 - Supplement the **Local File Log** with a secondary log file storage system, so that local files can be removed and restored as needed

-## Changes since QW Control 1.6
+## Changes since Rundeck 1.6

-In QW Control 1.6, there was an `LogFileStorage` service and plugin system.
-In QW Control 2.0+, this has been replaced by the `ExecutionFileStorage` service and plugin system.
+In Rundeck 1.6, there was an `LogFileStorage` service and plugin system.
+In Rundeck 2.0+, this has been replaced by the `ExecutionFileStorage` service and plugin system.

-Any plugins written for QW Control 1.6 will _not_ work in QW Control 2.0, and need to be updated to use the new mechanism.
+Any plugins written for Rundeck 1.6 will _not_ work in Rundeck 2.0, and need to be updated to use the new mechanism.

-## Changes in QW Control 2.6
+## Changes in Rundeck 2.6

 The `ExecutionFileStorage` behavior has been extended to allow use of two new optional interfaces: